PFAS Exposure Risk Calculator

 HQ = 0.286 / 0.02 ≈ 14.3

-Interpretation: An HQ of about 14 would fall into the “> 10” category in the table above, indicating that this hypothetical exposure is well above the example reference dose and that further evaluation or action could be warranted.
+Interpretation: An HQ of about 14 falls into the > 10 category in the table above.
+In a screening context, that means this hypothetical scenario is well above the example benchmark and would justify a closer look at the water data and possible reduction options.

 Example 2: Child